Getting Educated on Peanut Allergies

 What should I do if I'm allergic to peanut?

 More than 80% of people who have a peanut allergy are non-IgE-mediated, which means you don't experience symptoms immediately as a result of histamine release.
 Instead, your body has a delayed response to the food.
-If these reactions become severe and the symptoms aren't responding to treatment, you should get medical attention right away.
-If you doubt whether you have a peanut allergy or whether eating peanuts would cause an allergic reaction, ask your doctor.
-If they say yes, that's a good indication that you need to stop eating peanuts.
-If you have a peanut allergy, you should instead eat tree nuts, shellfish, seafood, eggs, and peanuts cooked or diluted.
+If symptoms are severe and not responding to allergy treatment, you should get medical attention right away.

 Conclusion